What is growth marketing?

 Reference traffic

 It is always essential to know what is happening on your website.
-It is important to know where visitors come from, what actions they take and how long they spend on each page.
+By this we mean that you should know where visitors come from, what actions they take and how long they spend on each page.
 Another important figure to monitor is the bounce rate, as it is a great indicator of the relevance of your content or landing page.
 And finally, the most important metric is the conversion rate, which we will see later on.

 Objective 2: to acquire leads and improve conversion rate